Zachariah Hickman: Songs and Strings pt.1

 A native of Prince Edward Island, Rose Cousins lives in Halifax Nova Scotia.
 She deeply values being part of multiple music communities, and is constantly fueled by collaboration.
 Cousins’ 2012 album We Have Made A Spark celebrated her Boston community and featured a cast of musicians Cousins had known and played music with for a decade.
 It won a JUNO Award, 3 East Coast Music Awards, a Canadian Folk Music Award, was nominated for the Polaris Music Prize, and made picks/best of lists in USA Today, NPR Music and Oprah Magazine.
 Her music has found its way into several TV shows including Grey’s Anatomy.

-Kris Delmhorst is an American songwriter, singer, and instrumentalist.
-She has released six full length records on the respected indie label Signature Sounds, as well as a panoply of EPs, side projects, and collaborations.
+Prior to THE WILD, Delmhorst released six full-length records on the respected indie label Signature Sounds, as well as a panoply of EPs, side projects, and collaborations.
 A wide-ranging, eclectic artist, her recordings have included intimate acoustic sets, rock band renderings, home-recording landscapes collaged from found and unexpected sounds, and works of classic poetry refigured and set to music – not to mention an all-acoustic collection of covers of songs by new-wave masters The Cars.
+Delmhorst is a constant collaborator and has contributed vocals, cello, and fiddle to the work of fellow songwriters Anais Mitchell, Lori McKenna, Chris Smither, Mary Gauthier, Erin McKeown, Winterpills, Peter Mulvey, Gregory Alan Isakov, Session Americana, and many more.

 Delmhorst lives in western Massachusetts with Foucault and their young daughter.